Combodo/iTop/readme.txt

 #421 Sort IP addresses on INET_ATON (API only, see #520 to have this as the default sort order for NW Interfaces)
 #520 Capability to define a default sort order (PHP/XML)
 #439 Record and display changes in the link sets (ex: Members of a team)
+#569 Mandatory date (and time) fields are prefilled with the current date (and time).
 Implemented the "multiple choices" in search forms for Enums and External keys.
 Added a refresh button (and creation /modification messages) on the details of an object Friendly names: improved the behavior.
 Now fully compliant with end users expectations (e.g. a list of contacts shows the friendly name of the persons and team, not only the attribute 'name', the search can be performed on the friendly name as well)